CSIRT-SK/viruschecker/README.md

 - Kaspersky
 - Windows defender

-In addition to those self hosted services, the driver also supports querying VirusTotal online virus database with SHA-256 hashes computed automatically from the scanned file.
+In addition to these AVs, the driver also supports querying VirusTotal online virus database with SHA-256 hashes computed automatically from the scanned file.
-Note that the driver uploads only hash of the file to VirusTotal and never the file itself.
+Please note that the driver uploads only hash of the file to VirusTotal, not the file itself.

 ### 2.1 Prepare a virtual machine

-The recommended setup for the whole Virus Checker system is to have all AVs and the drivers installed on one or more AV with forwarded port 8080 to the host.
+The recommended setup for the entire VirusChecker is to have all AVs and their driver installed on one or more VMs with their local port 8080 forwarded to the host.

-We provide documentation for two ways of deploying driver programs - on Windows based virtual machines or on Linux based virtual machines.
+We provide documentation for two ways to deploy the drivers - on Windows based virtual machines or on Linux based virtual machines.
-We assume that the VirtualBox is used as a virtualization platform.
+We assume that VirtualBox is used as a virtualization platform.

 * Create a [Windows virtual machine using VirtualBox](docs/driver/drivers-on-windows.md)